kuroji-fusky/OmniArt/README.md

 ## About

-__OmniArt__ is an open-source art aggregator website that allows you to search artworks from known art platforms, DeviantArt, Pixiv, Behance, in bulk!
+**OmniArt** is an open-source art aggregator website that allows you to search artworks from known art platforms, DeviantArt, Pixiv, Behance, etc. in bulk!

 - Filter out by searching from one or more [supported platforms](#supported-platforms)
 - Ability to include explicit (or NSFW) content
 - Includes flexible API
 - CLI support soon!
-- No ads and AI "algorithm" BS
+- Best of all: there are no invasive ads and AI "algorithm" BS

+## Disclaimer

+OmniArt does not own any of the content displayed on its source code or from the website.
+All images and artworks remain the property of their respective copyright holders.
+OmniArt merely aggregates publicly available data for user's convenience and is intended solely for personal, non-commercial use.

 ## Supported platforms